linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 A company creates value when the present value of the cash flows from its investments are greater than the cost of the investments.
 In other words, one dollar invested in the business becomes worth more than one dollar in the market.
 Discounting future cash flows makes sure the investment is attractive relative to the capital's opportunity cost, the return on the next best alternative.

 Here is one way to think about it.
-A company invests  $10,000 and the opportunity cost is 8 percent.
-In the first scenario, the investment generates cash flow of$ 500 per year into perpetuity, which equals a value of $6,250 ($500/.08).
+A company invests  \$10,000 and the opportunity cost is 8 percent.
+In the first scenario, the investment generates cash flow of\$ 500 per year into perpetuity, which equals a value of $6,250 ($500/.08).
 This fails the one dollar test and illustrates why positive earnings do not always equate to value creation.

-In the second scenario the business earns $800 in cash flow per year, making the investment worth exactly the cost of $10,000 ($800/.08).
+In the second scenario the business earns \$800 in cash flow per year, making the investment worth exactly the cost of $10,000 ($800/.08).
 This business is value neutral.
 Note that growth adds no value in this case.
 Growth is like the speed setting on a treadmill.
 You can turn it up or down but you are going nowhere.

-In the final scenario, the firm produces cash flow of $1,100.
-This passes the one dollar test with flying colors, as the $10,000 is worth $13,750 ($1,100/.08).
+In the final scenario, the firm produces cash flow of \$1,100.
+This passes the one dollar test with flying colors, as the \$10,000 is worth $13,750 ($1,100/.08).
 Growth is good.
 The faster the company can grow while sustaining these returns, the more value it creates.

 Companies constantly make investments in capital expenditures, research and development (R&D), advertising, working capital, and mergers and acquisitions (M&A).
 Assessing the long-term payoff from investments can be tricky, even for relatively large and discrete deals such as M&A. $^{1}$